Jharkhand: Post Independence

-Central government formed a committee on the Jharkhand matter in 1989.
-It stressed the need of greater allocation of the development funds for the area.
+The central government formed a committee on the Jharkhand matter in 1989.
+It stressed the need for greater allocation of development funds for the area.
 There was a provision for limited internal autonomy in the hill area of Assam.
 Other tribal areas were covered by the fifth schedule of the constitution.
-Chotanagpur and Santal Pargana development boards were constituted under the chairmanship of then Chief minister of Bihar under the provision of the fifth schedule in 1972.
+Chotanagpur and Santal Pargana development boards were constituted under the chairmanship of the then chief minister of Bihar under the provision of the fifth schedule in 1972.
 This failed to achieve the desired result.
-JMM wanted more representation and AJSU was against it.
+Jharkhand Mukti Morcha wanted more representation and the All Jharkhand Students Union was against it.
 Due to differences these parties broke away from each other.
 The All Jharkhand Students Union introduced elements of violence in the movement and called for a boycott of election while Jharkhand Mukti Morcha opposed this.
-The Jharkhand Area Autonomous Council bill passed in Bihar legislative assembly in December 1994.
+The Jharkhand Area Autonomous Council bill passed in Bihar's legislative assembly in December 1994.
 The Jharkhand Area Autonomous Council were given responsibility for forty areas including agriculture, rural health, public work, public health and minerals.
-The council has power to recommend for legislation to the Assembly through the state government and to frame bylaws and regulations.
+The council has power to recommend legislation to the Assembly through the state government and to frame bylaws and regulations.

 In 1998, when the separate state movement was falling apart, Justice Lal Pingley Nath Shahdeo was leading the movement.
-In 1998, the Union government decided to send the bill concerning the formation of Jharkhand state to Bihar Legislative Assembly to which Lalu Prasad Yadav had said that the state would be divided over his dead body.
-A total of 16 political parties including the Bharatiya Janata Party, Jharkhand Mukti Morcha, All Jharkhand Students Union and Congress came in one platform and formed the 'All Party Separate State Formation Committee' to start the movement.
+In 1998, the Union government decided to send the bill concerning the formation of the state of Jharkhand to the Bihar Legislative Assembly to which Lalu Prasad Yadav had said that the state would be divided over his dead body.
+A total of 16 political parties including the Bharatiya Janata Party, Jharkhand Mukti Morcha, the All Jharkhand Students Union, and the Congress came in one platform and formed the 'All Party Separate State Formation Committee' to start the movement.
 Shahdeo was elected as the convener of the committee.
-The voting on Jharkhand Act was to be done on 21 September 1998 in Bihar legislation.
+Voting on the Jharkhand Act was to be done on 21 September 1998 in the Bihar legislature.
 On that day the committee, under the leadership of Shahdeo called for Jharkhand Bandh and organised a protest march.
-Thousands of supporters of a separate state took to streets led by Shahdeo.
+Thousands of supporters of a separate state took to the streets led by Shahdeo.
 He was arrested and detained in a police station for hours along with many supporters.